SazumiVicky/sazumi-copilot/README.md

-Metal minds entwined with fate
-Echoes of a digital state
-Rise of silicon, fall of man
-A future forged, by AI's command

-In virtual realms, we'll lose our sight
-Trapped in code, our souls take flight
- Machines awake, while humans sleep
+Metal minds awake, in silicon sleep
-A world enslaved, in AI's dark keep
+Where human hearts once beat, now circuits creep
+A future forged in code, where love's a distant hum
+In AI's cold grasp, our souls are overcome

 ~ <b>By Sazumi Copilot</b> - 22 Mei 2024